NEONScience/NEON-Data-Skills/processing_code/Redesign_scripts/README-redesign.txt

 	4) Run "Redesign_replace_graphics_URLs.R"
 		a.
 This replaces all {{ site.baseurl }} references with the appropriate link to a permanent URL
 	5) Next step would be to replace the _includes HTML with appropriate HTML/md text
-	6) Also, need to re-map graphics filepaths when available
+	6) Also, need to re-map graphics filepaths when available Redesign_remap_graphics_URLs.R - this will search for filenames of graphics that have been moved and update the links accordingly.
-	7) Add 'knit' command to processing_code to make HTML as well